-Kars4Kids does not mention in its ads or on its website that donations are to send Orthodox Jewish from NY and NJ to summer camp in in the Catskills, and “mentorship” for Orthodox Jewish children.
+Kars4Kids does not mention in its ads or on its website that donations are to send Orthodox Jewish from NY and NJ to summer camp in in the Catskills, or that “mentorship” is excluively for Orthodox Jewish children.

 The Kars4Kids website says only that donations help provide “the foundation kids need for successful, happy and meaningful lives”.

 Kars4Kids also does not mention in its ads or on its website that it funnels most donations to a group it shares office space with, which invests in real estate, but has lost millions of dollars in Kars4Kids donations on failed real estate investments.